-There are situations when one would like to pick the same color either from an image or a part of Windows.
+There are situations when one would like to pick the exact color from an image or a part of Windows.
 If you’re looking for a way to do the same, this post will guide you on Pickup Color from anywhere in Windows using PowerToys.

-Why you need a color picker that works anywhere in Windows 10?
+Why do you need a color picker that works anywhere in Windows 11/10

-For developers, artists, photographers, cinematographers, marketers, and a ton of other professionals, knowing the well-defined identification information for a particular color is important.
+For developers, artists, photographers, cinematographers, marketers, and many other professionals, knowing the well-defined identification information for a particular color is important.
 However, green is green for general consumers, but there are thousands of green shades of green for the creators and developers.
 That’s exactly what the Color Picker tool helps us do; it helps users identify the exact shade.

 ColorPicker is a simple and quick system-wide color picker.
 Color Picker allows you to pick colors from any currently running application and automatically [sic] copies the HEX or RGB values to your clipboard.
 This code is based on Martin Chrzan’s Color Picker.